Acellera/htmd/doc/CodingStyle.md

 * Class names start with capital letters
 * Method names start with lower-case, then camelCase
+* Same for generic function,e.g.   testMe()
 * Make the main a test case, where possible.
 * Name methods as verbs.
+* Use namespaces instead of composite name, e.g. charmm.build() instead of charmmBuild() when possible